 Sun Microsystems (now a part of Oracle) have given the handy OpenOffice.org, a free and open source alternative to MS Office.
 It is a full-featured suite and a MS Office alternative that can hold its own among the clutch of document editors.
 OpenOffice is cross-platform and also supports 120 languages.
 Currently, the suite is under the Apache Software Foundation which oversees its development.
 The Writer and Calc modules are the word processor and spreadsheet applications respectively.
 Both support the reading and writing of MS Office document formats.

 Google Docs is the solution I would recommend straightaway because it’s always there in the cloud.
 You need an internet connection to work on and share your documents from anywhere.
 You can also work on your docs without an internet connection and then update it when you switch on.
 You can use the online word processor to convert most file types to Google Docs format.

 For viewing Google Docs supports both .DOC and .DOCX formats.
 You can download them back to your desktop as Word, OpenOffice, RTF, PDF, HTML or zip files.

 For spreadsheets, Google Docs can import and convert .xls, .csv, .txt and .ods formatted data and also export it back.
 For viewing Google Docs supports both .XLS and .XLSX formats.
-The official Getting Started page has a primer on viewing files with Google Docs.
-You can also use the Google Docs Viewer for some quick looks at docs online.
+You can use the Google Docs Viewer for some quick looks at docs online.